Hussian History, Family Crest & Coats of Arms

 The surname Hussian was first found in Connacht, where the name has long been found.
 The name Ó hOisín occurred in all the Irish provinces save Ulster in 11th and 12th century Annals.
 Hugh O'Hession was the first Archbishop of Tuam, Co.
 Galway (1152-1161).The family is primarily associated with North and East Galway and South Mayo.
 Some Anglicized their name to Usher, thus confusing it with the more common Ushers of Norman descent.
 The Hishon form of this name was found in County Tipperary.

-Important Dates for the Hussian family
+Early History of the Hussian family

 This web page shows only a small excerpt of our Hussian research.
 More information is included under the topic Early Hussian History in all our PDF Extended History products and printed products wherever possible.